Posts Tagged ‘ride’

 What’s good friends?
 I had to give you a quick update on my new Specialized Road bike.
 It’s a work in progress.
 I just picked it up from Goodwill, and started modifying it.
 First, I had the back wheel straightened, brakes adjusted, and new black handlebar grips put on.
 Next I attached a front light, back rack with pannier bags, a seat pack, and a black Specialized brand bottle holder.
 Plus, I acquired a bicycle repair kit, complete with mini tire pump, a set of tools, and more.
 I have a cargo net that can lockdown even more survival gear on top of the rack.
 Now I’m ready for the zombie apocalypse!

-Check out the HD video clip I shot, and let me know how you would modify this ride.
+Let me know how you would modify this ride.
 I plan on adding a handle bar bag, bell, rear LED lights, toe clips on the pedals, a B.O.B.
 Yak one-wheeled cargo trailer, and a computer for mileage, etc. I’m not spray painting this one.
 I like the odd color combo.
 I want to be highly visible on the road, so I will add 3M reflectors and wear them too.
 This bike is ideal for taking on long trips, and camping.
 I love every second riding this emergency preparedness vehicle.
 It’s fast.
 Enjoy the pictures.

 Update: I put new bags on my Allez.
 Now I can carry more gear.
 I will shoot another video when the packs are fully loaded, and I feel like this project is complete.